galaxyproject/galaxy-hub/content/news/2023-11-06-biohackathon/index.md

 ## Project Workflow

-The project could successfully implement a pipeline that collects galaxy tool wrappers, adds metadata from various sources, and filters the tools for a specific Galaxy community.
+The project successfully implemented a pipeline that collects Galaxy tool wrappers, adds metadata from various sources, and filters the tools for a specific Galaxy community.

 ![project flowchart](./flowchart_paper.png)